Kyrgios faces Djokovic chasing 'tennis immortality'

 "I'm very anxious and nervous," Kyrgios told BBC Sport.
 "It's something I've never had a chance to do before, play in a Slam final.

-Kyrgios, who does not have a coach, says he does not compare himself to Djokovic or the other members of his sports 'big three' - Rafael Nadal and Roger Federer - because "they're untouchable" and that he is doing things differently.
+Kyrgios, who does not have a coach, says he does not compare himself to Djokovic or the other members of his sport's 'big three' - Rafael Nadal and Roger Federer - because "they're untouchable" and that he is doing things differently.

 "They're the perfect role models," said Kyrgios, who has been fined twice at Wimbledon this year for his on-court behaviour.